perftools/xhgui/README.md

 ```

-Configure Xhgui profiling rate
+Configure XHGui Profiling Rate
 -------------------------------

-After installing Xhgui you may want to do change how frequently you profile the
+After installing XHGui, you may want to do change how frequently you
-host application.
-The `profiler.enable` configuration option allows you to
+profile the host application.
+The `profiler.enable` configuration option
-provide a callback function that determines which requests are profiled.
-By
+allows you to provide a callback function that specifies the requests that
-default 1 in 100 requests are profiled.
-If for example you wanted to only profile requests
+are profiled.
+By default, XHGui profiles 1 in 100 requests.

+The following example configures XHGui to only profile requests
-in a certain URL path you could do the following:
+from a specific URL path:

+The following example configures XHGui to profile 1 in 100 requests,
+excluding requests with the `/blog` URL path:

 ```php
 // In config/config.php